BA (Melbourne), PhD (Melbourne).

 Area of study

 Professor Katie Holmes first came to La Trobe University in 1994.
 She teaches in the History Department and for many years also taught in the Gender, Sexuality and Diversity program.
-Katie researches broadly in twentieth century Australian history, specialising in the uses and meanings of gardens and landscape, environmental history, and women’s private writings, especially in letters and diaries.
+Katie researches broadly in twentieth century Australian history, specialising in environmental history, gardens, and women’s private writings, especially in letters and diaries.
 She is the lead Chief Investigator on the ARC Discovery Project ‘Changing Landscapes, Changing People: Australia’s southern mallee lands, 1830-2012’, and a joint Chief Investigator on a La Trobe/Monash ARC Linkage grant on ’Australian Generations: life histories, generational change and Australian memory’.
 Katie has also actively researched in the following areas: war; sexuality; feminism; single women; and the experience of time.
 In 2010 Katie held the Keith Cameron Chair in Australian History at University College Dublin.
-Katie’s administrative responsibilities have included Deputy Head of the School of Historical and European Studies; and Head of History.
-She has been actively involved in the process of curriculum renewal with the Faculty of Humanities and Social Sciences.
+Katie is the Director of the Research Focus Area, Tansforming Human Societies.

 - 19th and 20th century Australian history